bburman/Twelve21.PasswordStorage/README.md

 git clone https://https://github.com/bburman/Twelve21.PasswordStorage.git
 ```

-Secondly, enter the directory and build the solution.
+Secondly, enter the directory and build the solution, or the Docker image.

 ```
+# Either locally
 dotnet build
+# Or using Docker
+docker build . -t password-storage
 ```

-Next, enter the Twelve21.PasswordStorage subdirectory and run the Argon2 Calibration function.
+Next, run the Argon2 Calibration function.

 ```
+# Either locally
 cd ./Twelve21.PasswordStorage
 dotnet run a2c
+# Or using Docker
+docker run -it password-storage a2c
 ```

 The application will run and show you the best results, similar to: